NoLtour/Uni-notes/(Year 3) Aerothermodynamics/2 Two-dimensional gas dynamics/2.1/oblique shock equations.md

 >> $\beta=$ [[oblique shock angles|shock angle]]
 >> $\text{NST}=$ normal shock tables, equivalent to using [[normal shock properties equations]]
 >>
->> Note that the bottom 2 equations are simply alternative methods of calculation
+>> Note that the bottom 2 equations are simply alternative methods of calculation, and practically you will need to find $\beta$ from normal shock tables since rearranging isn't practical.

+^774680

 ##### Proof